NETWORK¶

 -

-The edge color of Deployments nodes displays corresponding segment colors based on the field values and custom ranges;
+Deployment node edge colors display corresponding segment colors based on the selected fill field value and custom ranges;

 -

-Deployments nodes are connected by lines representing network traffic.
-The lines are bidirectional curves showing the incoming/outgoing direction of traffic from the source Deployments to the target Deployments;
+Deployment nodes are connected with lines representing network traffic, shown as bidirectional curves indicating incoming/outgoing directions from source Deployments to target Deployments;

 -